-- Student and faculty members stay at the selected Village for 8 to 15 days. - Students will get comprehensive awareness of that village. - Students will measure the built environment in terms of a cluster of houses, individual house, and building elements of that house. - Students will also document the social, cultural, environmental aspects of that village. - Students came back at the institute and make the final Drawings and report within remaining days.
+• Student and faculty members stay at the selected Village for 8 to 15 days.

+Students will get comprehensive awareness of that village.

+• Students will measure the built environment in terms of a cluster of houses, individual house, and building elements of that house.
-EDUCATIONAL TOUR- I (during semester break)

-A study of Indian architecture both traditional and contemporary to be done during the educational tour and a precise report to be submitted. b) Thorough measured drawing of architecture/ architectural elements/ pieces to be done owing to a particular style, period, influence, spatial appraisal, social or cultural importance etc. at least within seven days at a particular location of interest should be submitted by each student.

-OR

-WORK AT ARCHITECTS OFFICE - I (during semester break)

-GUIDFLINES

-Problem is to be set from the entire syllabus
+• Students will also document the social, cultural, environmental aspects of that village.

+• Students came back to the institute and make the final Drawings and report within remaining days.